Knowing how to help a dog with anxiety is crucial when it comes to giving your canine family member the quality of life he truly deserves.

 Did you know that regularly giving your dog cuddles and massages activates his brain to produce feel-good hormones called oxytocin?
 Apart from helping relieve stress, oxytocin also lowers feelings of fear and anxiety.

-The next time your canine family member is experiencing anxiety in dogs, give him a gentle massage on the forehead, ears, and chin since these are the areas that usually tense up the most.
+The next time your canine loved one is experiencing anxiety, give him a gentle massage on the forehead, ears, and chin since these are the areas that usually tense up the most.
 This is really common among dogs going through separation anxiety.

 As a bonus, frequent cuddles and massages not just help your dog remain calm, but also deepen the bond between you and your beloved pet.

-Reassure him with encouraging words and gentle music
+#5.
+Reassure him with encouraging words and gentle music.

 Aural cues like words and music can be used to help calm an anxious pooch, particularly those experiencing separation anxiety.
-What’s really interesting is that they have the same effect on your canine family member as cuddles and massages.
+What’s really interesting is that they have the same effect on your canine companion as cuddles and massages.

 Instead of scolding your dog straight away when he is exhibiting anxiety-related behavioral responses like excessive chewing and unnecessary barking, soothe him with encouraging words and gentle music.
 Simply telling your dog you love him in a calm and reassuring voice will already help a great deal.